pymupdf/PyMuPDF-Utilities/examples/image-maintenance.md

 * The position of an image is determined by usually one PDF matrix command, which looks like `a b c d e f cm`.
 Letters **a** through **f** correspond to the same-named parameters of `fitz.Matrix`.
 But PDFs are a complex concept, and there is a plethora of different ways to achieve the same thing: occasionally multiple matrices may have been used, or the page is subject to some coordinate system change.
 In those cases we only **_detect_** that the situation is not straightforward and do not offer changing the rectangle.
 The corresponding message is "cannot re-compute image rect".
-* PyMuPDF only supports image rotations by multiples of 90 degrees.
-Images with other rotation angles are also not supported for modification.
+* Currently, PyMuPDF supports image rotations by multiples of 90° only.
+Other angles are not supported for modification.
 The message in this case is "cannot handle image rotation".
 * You can try to overcome the previous two cases by pressing **Refresh img**.
-This button is available if the current rectangle could be determined.
 The old image display command is deleted and a new, "clean" command is generated.
-The image will display with zero degrees rotation.
+The image will remain in its current position (but be displayed without rotation).
 This will mostly end up in a nice modifyable rectangle.
 But please do check the result and the well-being of any other images on the page!